solita/solita.github.com/_posts/2018-11-12-Generating-test-data-with-Burp.md

 layout: post
 title: Generating test data with Burp suite
 author: lokori
 excerpt: While Burp suite is fundamentally a tool for penetration testers and security researchers, it has other uses too.
-A developer could use it to neatly generate a bunch of test data for example.
+A developer can use it to neatly generate a bunch of test data.
 tags:
 - Burp
 - hacking